 The news around COVID-19 came as a shock to everyone.
 Here in Vancouver, it took a couple of weeks for the message of how serious a threat we were facing to sink in.
 The need for “Social Distancing” has had businesses closed and people mostly confined to their homes.

-Three months have passed since we began to witness the world as we know it begin to change.
+Five months have passed since we began to witness the world as we know it begin to change.
 On Monday I walked past kids in playgrounds, people on patios, and sandwich boards for hairdressers and esthetic stores declaring that they have reopened for business.

 Real estate has been an ‘essential service’ throughout the declared state of emergency.
 It remains to be seen when advertising an Open House or showing tenanted properties will resume.
 The latest stats show a dramatic fall of in sales volume; however, the number of active listings has dropped so it does not reflect the pent-up buyer interest in buying a home.
 With so few listings, the competing offers continue.
 I am happy to report that my phone continues to ring daily.